hasalex/docker-wildfly-cassandra/readme.md

     docker run -p 9990:9990 -d hasalex/wildfly-cassandra

 CORS is enabled in standalone-cassandra.xml.
-By default, the hosts _localhost_ and _docker_ are allowed.
+By default, the hosts _http://localhost_ and _http://docker_ are allowed.
 Of course you can (should) customize it.